MichaelWashburnJr/mdwjr.com/README.md

 mdwjr.com
 ==============
 This is my personal website.
-Most of this website consists of static HTML pages.
-I use some light PHP for templating (including files), and the Django web framework for managing projects and the blog.
+I built this website using the Django web framework.
+Using Django I built a lightweight blog and content management system to make updating my website as easy as possible for me.

 **Versions:**
 - Python 3.4
 - Django 1.7
-- PHP 5